b3n0y/ResolveDevDoc/docs/source/index.rst

 **DavinciDevDoc** is an unofficial documentaiton for scripting and workflow integration with Davinci Resolve 17 `Refer to the Application website <https://www.blackmagicdesign.com/>`_

-You can refer to the original documenation included with Davinci Resolve 17.
+You can refer to the original documentation included with Davinci Resolve 17.
-This documentation was slightly reformatted for ReadTheDocs.
+This documentation was reformatted for ReadTheDocs.

 :ref:`Scripting README.txt document <resolveapi_readme>` | :ref:`Workflow Integrations README.txt document <workflow_readme>`